Pre-Departure Student Guide

 Cleaning

 You and your roommates are responsible for keeping your room tidy.
 Make sure to make your bed, hang up your clothes, regularly empty the trash and vacuum your room.
-There is a vacuum in each hall that you can borrow; just ask your House Parent.
+There is a vacuum in each hall that you can borrow; just ask a House Parent.
 House Parents inspect rooms for cleanliness on a weekly basis but also visit rooms at random intervals without previous notice.
 The school housekeeping team cleans all communal areas, including the communal bathrooms, daily.

 Welcome Week Checklist